sangm/minC/minCParser/README.md

 ## Code Generation Notes
 + Global variables will get initialized to 0
++ Target Architecture: MIPS

+### Register Allocation
++ I've decided to implement a stack machine instead of register based.
++ Invariants of the Stack Machine
++ + register `$a1` holds the top of the stack
++ + rest of the stack is maintained by the $sp pointer

 ### Manifests
 + minCParser/test/ is for unit tests